grooviter/groocss/CONTRIBUTING.md

 You will then find the compiled HTML in the directory `modules/groocss/build/docs/groovydoc`

-> Note that you can build the manual chapters and reference API in one go with `./gradlew doc:manual:packageManual`

 ## Contributing features/patches

 The source code for the modules is contained in the `modules/` directory.